Title: Fox n Forests

 - Jumping is crazy fragile at points, meaning it gets irritating very quickly

 It sure as hell is!
-Fox n Friends is rated 3+ in the UK and “E” for Everyone in the US.
+Fox n Forests is rated 3+ in the UK and “E” for Everyone in the US.
 So, get the kids off the Fortnite, stop them from doing the Call of Duty, or that confounded GTA Online, sit them down, and show them how we used to kick it back in the day – platform style!

 Disclaimer: This review is based on a retail copy of the code provided by PR for the purpose of this review.